dustinpfister/blog_posts/_posts/js-javascript-closure.md

 ## 4 - Conclusion

 So closures are functions that return a function, and when doing so that inner function has access to the outer functions local variable scope.

+The basic idea of a closure is not so hard to understand, but it can lead to things that might result in hard to debug code of they are used carelessly.
+One draw back is that a closure can result in this state that is separate from that of what might be passed using just arguments.
+In other words the use of a closure goes against the rules of the use of pure functions.